How Does a Mortgage Work? A Simplified Guide for First-Time Buyers

 A prequalification is typically a quick estimate of how much home you can afford, based on self-reported information you provide the lender.
 It often doesn’t hold much weight with sellers when it comes to making an offer because it carries a lot of uncertainty, but it’s a good noncommittal first step to gather information and explore your options.

-- It gives you more certainty that your loan application will be approved once you do get an offer accepted.
+• Securing financing: It offers more certainty that your loan application will be approved once you have an offer accepted.

-- You can submit your preapproval with your offer to make your bid stronger.
+• Making a solid offer: It allows you to submit your preapproval with your offer to strengthen your bid.
 In fact, including a preapproval with your offer is all but necessary in a competitive seller’s market.

 A note on approval amounts